Skip to main content

 Code Module Convenor

-FB3FPD Food Product Development DR Maria Oruna-Concha
+FB3NPD New Product Development DR Maria Oruna-Concha

 FB3PFB Research Project PROF Gunter Kuhnle

-FB3SFP Sustainable Food Processing DR Afroditi Chatzifragkou
+FB3SFS Sustainable Food Systems PROF Afroditi Chatzifragkou

 Optional modules include: